 How do local bank transfers work?

 For example, if you are an American company paying a contractor in Europe on the Deel platform, the contractor will be paid using a local bank transfer.
-The funds will be processed by a local European bank, and the funds will be settled through the local payment system which is known as the Single Euro Payments Area ("SEPA").
+The funds transfer will be processed by a local European bank (most likely in EUR), and the money will be settled through the local payment system, which is known as the Single Euro Payments Area ("SEPA").

 Deel works with many local banks and payment processors to create a well-established local bank transfer network, which creates a system at an exceptionally low cost, at speeds that often approach real-time and high security.

 When paying out contractors, Deel will suggest the optimal route so contractors can receive their funds quickly and conveniently.
 Always choose a local bank transfer where possible.
-For some payments routes, local bank transfers are not available yet, and international SWIFT transfers will be available.
+For some payment routes, local bank transfers are not available yet, and international SWIFT transfers will be available.